-- that plan has been updated to comply with the Complete Streets Act of 2008, - 2) involve and coordinate the work of all agency departments and staff whose projects will affect the public right of way, - 3) consider the complete street design standards adopted by the Authority, and - 4) provide opportunity for public review by all potential users early in the project development and design phase so that options can be fully considered.
+- 2) involve and coordinate the work of all agency departments and staff whose projects will affect the public right of way, - 3) consider the complete street design standards adopted by the Authority, and - 4) provide opportunity for public review by all potential users early in the project development and design phase so that options can be fully considered.
 This review could be done through an advisory committee such as a Bicycle and Pedestrian Advisory Committee or as part of the review of the agency's capital improvement program.